Wish you could be the owner of a DJI drone, but not ready to fork over more than $100? The DJI Tello is easily your best bet.

-Ryze Technology, a Shenzhen-based tech company that launched in 2017, announced its first-ever drone a year later.
+Ryze Technology, a Shenzhen-based tech company that launched in 2017, announced its first-ever drone a year later in 2018.
 The drone is Tello, a $99 kid-friendly drone that combines DJI flight technology and an Intel processor to create a budget camera drone that also can be used to teach newbies the basics of programming.

 It’s a great little drone for people looking for a low-cost introduction to stunt flying and shooting videos, as well as people looking to learn how to use drones how to code.

 The Tello drone, which weighs just 80 grams, can fly for 13 minutes and shoot 5 megapixel photos.
 For context, DJI’s other especially-small drone, the DJI Spark, weighs 300 grams, can fly for 16 minutes and shoots 12 megapixel photos.
 The drone doesn’t come with an RC transmitter, but can be controlled via a mobile app (or an external one can be purchased separately).

 The main thing that sets the Tello apart from your typical “toy” drone is the Intel technology inside.